ivansg44/biof-501-project/README.md

 `$ snakemake --cores`

 And that's it.
 This command will use all your computer cores to run the pipeline, if necessary.
-However, since the repo you cloned already contains all the generated output files, the pipeline will probably not run (because there is nothing to do).
-In that case, you can run:

-`$ snakemake --cores -F` __*__

-This will rebuild all the generated output files.

 ***Warning: there are 104 pairwise alignments.
 This pipeline takes ~50 mins to run on my machine, which has 4 cores.
 For the sake of time, you can remove samples from [`assets/samples.json`][samples-json], so you only run the pipeline on a subset of samples.
-Keep in mind that decreasing the number of samples will not increase performance at a linear rate, due to the parallel nature of Snakemake.**
+If you need to cancel an already running workflow, hit Ctrl+C.**

 # Author